brick/brick/README.md

 Doctrine type mappings and functions for Brick objects.

+### Brick\FileStorage

+A generic interface for file storage, with file system and Amazon S3 implementations.

 ### Brick\FileSystem

 A collection of OO tools to interact with the file system.